msiboto/Dynamic-Web-Apps/README.md

 - have gained the knowledge and skills to use popular JavaScript frameworks and tools to build scalable, maintainable, high-performing web applications.
 - will be able to analyse and compare different frameworks to determine the best fit for their needs and apply test-driven development practices to ensure the quality of their code.

-# DWA_Part 2 Expectations

-Part 2 of this course, **JavaScript Frameworks**, will primarily focus on React.js due to its popularity and employability, but the ever-changing JavaScript landscape necessitates adaptability and understanding of the broader ecosystem.
-While honing React skills, comparisons to other frameworks will help deepen understanding and encourage exploration.

-A strong foundation in programming concepts is crucial for a successful career in software development.

-**PLEASE NOTE** : To complete the DWA course successfully, you are required to:

-- Watch all pre-recorded lectures
-- Thoroughly work through all resources and
-- Complete the SCRIMBA React Tutorial: Learn React JS

-To introduce you to this part of the course, please watch the next 3 pre-recorded lectures with our JavaScript Subject Matter Expert, Schalk Venter, as he takes our students through:

-### Framework Landscape
-### What is JSX
-### First React App

 ## DWA Part 2: Expectations